Evrotas (river): Sources

-The source of the Evrotas River is a surface spring called Piges Evrota (Πηγές Ευρώτα, "Eurotas Springs") located near the village of Skortsinos, Arcadia, by the side of the road ascending from Kyparissi.
-The spring is an outlet of an aquifer located in the adjacent limestone ridge at a locale called Kephalari.
-The ridge, a karst, is not part of the Taygetus Massif, but, like the other mountains of Arcadia, is a nappe raised by the compressional forces on the Hellenic Plate by the subduction of Africa.
+The source of the Evrotas River is a surface spring called Piges Evrota (Πηγές Ευρώτα, "Eurotas Springs") near the village of Skortsinos, Arcadia, by the side of the road ascending from Kyparissi.
+The spring is an outlet of an aquifer in the adjacent limestone ridge at a locale called Kephalari.
+The ridge, a karst, is not part of the Taygetus Massif but, like the other mountains of Arcadia, is a nappe raised by the compressional forces on the Hellenic Plate by the subduction of Africa.
 The spring is also called Logaras Spring.

 Logaras Spring supplies an anciently constructed catchment basin about the size of a pond, sometimes called a lake, which exits both to irrigation channels and to the Alpheios stream (not to be confused with the Alpheios river in the northwestern Peloponnese).
 The flow is copious except in times of drought.
 A recent study measured the outflow through the catchment exit every 15 days for 540 days in 2006-2007.
 It recorded a maximum of 1748 cubic m per hour and a minimum of 310.5 cubic m per hour.
 From the catchment at an altitude of 430 m part of the water flows into the Alpheios stream, which enters the upper Eurotas.

 The Laconian Alpheios stream is unconnected with the Alpheios river in Arcadia.
 The identity of their names comes from an ancient geologic misunderstanding that the Eurotas and the Apheios were connected underground, which deceived even Pausanias, one of the best ancient geographers.
 He believed they had the same source but that the outflow stream disappeared into a chasm only to emerge at different locations as different streams.
 In the most exaggerated form of the myth, the Alpheios continues under the Mediterranean to Sicily or elsewhere.

 Main stream

-Today, the river is hydromorphologically far from its natural state.
+Today the river is hydromorphologically far from its natural state.
 The main problem is anthropogenic abstraction of water, by many methods, from the shallow aquifer through which it flows.
 The valley contains about 7000 wells.
-Water is directly removed by irrigation ditches, weirs, and pumping stations.
-Consequently, the river is intermittent; large sections are typically dry of surface water, even though water still flows in the aquifers.
+Water is removed direct by irrigation ditches, weirs and pumping stations.
+Consequently the river is intermittent: large sections are typically dry of surface water even though water still flows in the aquifers.
 Flash flooding is a problem.
 Through flood control, the riverbed has been widened in places and straightened, and the vegetation has been removed from its sides.
 The lower river runs between dikes in a long, straight course.